 In the image above, you can see a settings summary for the Cloud Account, Cluster Configuration, Provider Configuration, and Machine Configuration.

 As you see, each machine name follows the following format: Number of Instances X Machine Type (Machine Role).
-For example, 1 X m5.large (Master) means that we are going to spin up a cluster with one master of the m5.large AWS instance type.
+For example, 1 X t2.small (Master) means that we are going to spin up a cluster with one master of the t2.small AWS instance type.

 If you are satisfied with this cluster configuration, go ahead and click the “Create” button.
 This will start the cluster deployment process that has two steps: spinning up the master and creating nodes.